Find the Best Mortgage

 Should I use a mortgage broker or lender in Saskatchewan?

-In Saskatchewan, a mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, as well as alternative and private funding specialists.
-In other words, the mortgage broker acts as an intermediary between the borrower and the lender.
+In Saskatchewan, a mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, and alternative and private funding specialists.
+In other words, the mortgage broker is an intermediary between the borrower and the lender.

 Should I try to find a mortgage with a rate hold in Saskatchewan?